RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 7 guide.md

 5. Function.
 Domain = $\lbrace 1,2,9,6,4 \rbrace$.
 Codomain = $\lbrace 7,9,4 \rbrace$.
 Range = $\lbrace 9,4 \rbrace$.
 6. Not a function. ($a$ maps to two things)

+### Common mistakes:

+- **Labelling mapping 2 as a function:** It's not a function because $9$ has no output.
+This is one of two ways that a mapping can fail to be a function.

 ## S8

 1. The function is bijective.